grischaerbe/phatty/README.md

 // Find entities by the presence of multiple components const deadEnemies = this.entities.query.with([EnemyComponent, DeadComponent]).all()

+// Find entities by the absence of multiple components const alivePlayers = this.entities.query .with(PlayerComponent)
+  .without([DeadComponent, AiComponent])
+  .all()

 // Find the first matching entity const player = this.entities.query.with(PlayerComponent).first()